 top of page

-Students, staff and faculty have the right to express any concerns they might have with any aspect of their educational experience.
-Adhere to the following steps when addressing these concerns:
+Students, staff and faculty have the right to express any concerns, complaints, or grievances they might have with any aspect of their educational experience.
+Students are encouraged to review the complaint policy and first seek to resolve their complaints through informal discussion.

 • If anyone in the Seminary community has a misunderstanding or dispute with another person in our learning community, they first must address their concern directly with that person as misunderstandings can often be cleared up best at their source.